 As outlined in the Canons of The Episcopal Church (Title III, Canon 9.
 Sec 3 (d) 1-3), the Bishop is responsible for the pastoral care and ecclesiastical supervision of the chaplains and people who are members of this episcopacy.
 Much of the pastoral care and ecclesiastical supervision is accomplished by the Bishop through episcopal visitations.
 Although the Bishop would like to visit each chaplain every year, the vast geographical separations make this impossible.
 Visitations are scheduled, however, to provide the widest possible coverage.
-The Bishop does expect to visit every chaplain at least once during each of the chaplain's assignments, or once every three years in longer assignments.
-The Bishop does expect to visit every chaplain in at least once during each of the chaplain's assignments, or once every three years in longer assignments.
+The Bishop does expect to visit every chaplain at least once during each of the chaplain's assignments, or once every three years in longer assignments, or once every three years in longer assignments.